Prometheus-WG/prometheus-spec/README.md

 ### Payment settlement schemes

-There are 8 possible combinations of the Worker, Verifier and Client node signatures on the unlocking transaction:(`2^3=8`), out of which 3 are nonsense/invalid (since they include either Client of Verifier signature, which does not make economic sense: there is no reason to pay if the actual computations was not made).
+There are 8 possible combinations of the Worker, Verifier and Client node signatures on the unlocking transaction:(`2^3=8`), out of which 3 are nonsense/invalid (since they include either Client of Verifier signature, which does not make economic sense: there is no reason to pay if the actual computations were not made).
 Thus, the unlocking script of the Prometheus-type smart contract defines 5 scenarios with corresponding rewards:

 Scenario               | Signatures | W txout | V txout | C txout | Script type
 ---------------------- |:----------:|:-------:|:-------:|:-------:| -----------